· July 6, 2026

 You did the responsible thing.
 You talked to your doctor, you got the prescription, you watched the scale move in the right direction.
 Your A1C improved.
 Your provider said you were doing great.

-You’re not imagining it.
-You’re not “just stressed.”
+You’re not imagining it, and you’re not “just stressed.”
 You’re watching what happens when metabolic improvement and hormonal margin move in opposite directions — and nobody told you that was possible.

+In my practice, a GLP-1 decision is read against your actual terrain before it’s cheered or condemned.
 A Vital Signal Check maps what’s actually narrowing — SHBG trends, ovulatory status, autonomic tone, and whether your current rate of change is outpacing your system’s ability to recalibrate.
-The decision isn’t between “get off the drug” or “stay on the drug.”
-The question to ask is: what does your terrain need so the intervention doesn’t cost more than it gains?
+The decision isn’t a binary between “get off the drug” and “stay on the drug”; the real question is what your terrain needs so the intervention doesn’t cost more than it gains.
+If the margin check reveals deeper instability — progesterone collapse, sleep-architecture breakdown, nervous-system escalation — we sequence from there: sometimes that means slowing the rate of change, sometimes shoring up what the drug is inadvertently stripping.
+The body tells us which, and any medication change stays a conversation with your prescriber.
+The SWIM lens shows which variable is narrowing fastest; the Vital Clarity Code orders what to steady first.

 TL;DR

-Track the margin, not just the metrics: sleep quality, cycle regularity, anxiety, heat tolerance, signs of progesterone loss, SHBG trends (not just estrogen totals).
+- Track the margin, not just the metrics: sleep, cycle regularity, anxiety, heat tolerance, and signs of progesterone loss — not just the scale.

-- Why Your Labs Look Fine but You Don’t — when numbers and symptoms tell different stories
+- Why Your Labs Look Fine but You Don’t — when the numbers and the symptoms tell different stories, exactly as they do on a GLP-1.

-- Menopause Belly — the metabolic math behind midlife weight redistribution
+- Menopause Belly Fat Isn’t About Willpower — the metabolic math behind midlife weight, and why fat isn’t only a liability in perimenopause.